runlochlomond/runlochlomond/index.md

 layout: homepage
 include_in_nav: true
 ---
-The West Dunbartonshire Leisure 10K is a continuation of the Polaroid Eyewear 10K Series.
+The West Dunbartonshire Leisure 10K is a continuation of the highly popular Polaroid Eyewear Vale of Leven 10K that they successfully organised over the last thirty years.

-Initially we plan to continue the Vale of Leven 10K race in June, set in the Moss of Balloch, and this will include the much loved school and pre-school runs whiach are are open to all.
-The aim is to start once again where the series began, and hopefully add events over the coming years to continue to a safe, well organised series of community running events that participants of all ages and abilities can enjoy in West Dunbartonshire.
+West Dunbartonshire Leisure Trust is proud to be in a position to maintain the legacy of the Vale of Leven 10K Road Race left by Polaroid Eyewear.
+The event will take place on Saturday 10th June starting in the Moss O' Balloch site and will include the much loved school and pre-school age fun runs which are are open to all.
+The aim is to deliver a high quality, safe and well organised running experience that participants of all ages and abilities can enjoy.